Aksara Records

-Aksara Records was a Jakarta-based independent record label, founded in 2004 by Hanindhito Siddharta and David Tarigan.
+Aksara Records was a Jakarta-based independent record label concentrated on indie music, founded in 2004 by Hanindhito Siddharta and David Tarigan.
+The variety of music carried by artists under the Aksara Records label is centered on music such as genres that are rarely known in Indonesia, such as pop, rock, indie pop, and electronica.
 Its logo was a cartooned crow holding a beamed notes in its mouth.
 The label name came from Indonesian word "aksara" which in English means "alphabet".